Types of commercial cross border disputes and options for resolving them

 How Brexit changed the cross-border landscape between the UK and Europe

 If your dispute lies with an individual or business in an EU member state, Brexit has changed the landscape surrounding cross-border disputes.
-The Withdrawal Agreement made sure that civil and commercial disputes brought before the 31st December 2020 would continue follow EU laws governing jurisdiction and applicable law.
+The Withdrawal Agreement made sure that civil and commercial disputes brought before the 31st December 2020 would continue to follow EU laws governing jurisdiction and applicable law.

 After this date when the UK left the EU, governing law on jurisdiction and applicable law changed.
 These changes were expressed in the withdrawal agreement, alongside other conventions and laws that were enacted post-Brexit.